jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

 .. warning::

-   Most of the cables we need to reconnect to the dVRK controllers are plugged on the 4 RACs, on the front of the patient cart.
+   Most of the cables we need to reconnect to the dVRK controllers are plugged into the 4 RACs, on the front of the patient cart.
 There is one lone exception, a Z-axis cable.
 Make sure you keep track of this cable.
 All needed cables come out from a cutout in the vertical column.